Bewi/ngGuidelines/README.md

 Controllers have to stay small and focused.
 All logic not related to that will be moved to services.

+Controllers NEVER manipulate the DOM, has to be done through directives link instead.

 ### ControllerAs over $scope

 ControllerAs approach of controller resolve a inheritence issue encoutered with $scope.